Fish compensation program

 Check out the before and after images on this video below

-- This work will restore fish habitat along the side channel at Elbow Island Park and will also include some flood mitigation work, general park improvements, and the installation of permanent functional public art.
+- The completed work was done to restore fish habitat along the side channel at Elbow Island Park and included some flood mitigation, general park improvements, and the installation of permanent functional public art.

-- Next year’s construction will consist of further excavation underneath the 4th Street bridge, planting of additional trees and native shrubs, and the installation of a new artistic staircase and seating on the island.
+- Next year’s construction will consist of planting additional vegetation on the island.